Steelhead management in Columbia & Snake river basins

 Columbia River fisheries are likely the most intensively managed in the world.
 Fishery managers from both Oregon and Washington use near real-time information on not only fishery performance but also on stock abundance by closely monitoring runs via dam passage counts, long-standing collaborative creel programs, catch-sampling and fish ticket data for commercial fisheries, and other methods.
 Seasons are planned with consideration of preseason forecasts but managed as closely as possible to actual abundance, with the goal of completing the season having conducted fisheries that are consistent with the realized actual abundance.

 Forecasts for these runs are produced annually by the U.S. v Oregon Technical Advisory Committee (TAC) Committee in February.
-In March, state, federal and tribal fishery managers gather to plan salmon fisheries in the “North of Falcon” process (named after the southern border of active management for Washington salmon stocks which is Oregon’s Cape Falcon).
+In March, state, federal and tribal fishery managers gather to plan summer and fall salmon fisheries in the “North of Falcon” process (named after the southern border of active management for Washington salmon stocks which is Oregon’s Cape Falcon).
 The North of Falcon process coincides with meetings of the Pacific Fishery Management Council, the federal authority responsible for setting ocean salmon seasons 3 to 200 miles off the Pacific coast.
 North of Falcon also functions in tandem with the Pacific Salmon Commission's Pacific Salmon Treaty agreements, which guide the conservation and management of salmon fisheries for the U.S. and Canada.

 The TAC is generally able to begin updating the various upriver steelhead runs that pass Bonneville after the point where about 50 percent passage is normally expected—or around mid-June for upriver Skamania stock, mid-August for A-Index steelhead, and mid/late-September for B-Index steelhead.
 Over the years, the TAC has observed that forecasts attempted prior to this timeframe are far less accurate than those made later.
 Reviews, assessments and actions are frequent during this time period, particularly August and September, which are the most intensively managed portion of the fishing year for managers.
 Due to differential run timing for wild and hatchery components, predicting the sub-components of each stock is more challenging.